 The Evolution of the Duwamish River in Virtual Reality

 The Evolution of the Duwamish River was an exhibit exploring the history of the Duwamish River.
 Through Virtual Reality and Special Collections items, the user experienced the river’s past, its use by the community surrounding it, and its evolution.
 As Seattle grew, the city prioritized the river as a vehicle for industrial and commercial use at the expense of ecological impact.
 The exhibit ran from September 9 to September 28, 2019.The Evolution of the Duwamish River in Virtual Reality

 Showcasing highlights from the ZAPP zine collection, 'From the Archives of ZAPP' explored zines as tools of personal expression, engagement and representation for voices often excluded from mainstream media.
 The exhibit ran from July 15 to August 31, 2019.From the Archives of ZAPP

 Experience The Great Seattle Fire in Virtual Reality

-In the fall of 2018, we are partnering with yəhaw̓, an Indigenous-led arts project, to celebrate Indigenous creativity and environmental equity.
+In the fall of 2018, we partnered with yəhaw̓ (pronunciation: yahowt), an Indigenous-led arts project, to celebrate Indigenous creativity and environmental equity.
 The exhibit was on view at Central Library from October 4 to December 9, 2018.Yehaw

 Sketches from Outside the Margins